Galileo Magnet High School

 Galileo Magnet High School, opened in September 2002, is a public high school located in Danville, Virginia.
 The school was originally funded by an 8 million dollar grant to the Danville Public School System.
-By working directly with organizations like NASA at Langley Research Center and Virginia Tech, Galileo offers a technology-based curriculum, with three strands of study for students to choose from.
+By working directly with organizations such as the Langley Research Center and Virginia Tech, Galileo offers a technology-based curriculum, with three strands of study for students to choose from.
 A thematic-based curriculum is provided in Advanced Communications and Networking Technology, Air and Space Technology, and Biotechnology.

 U.S. News & World Report ranked the school the 45th best in the state in 2020.

 Galileo is an International Baccalaureate world school.

 Athletics

-Galileo features two sports – a varsity soccer and cross-country team in the Dogwood District.
+Galileo features seven offerings from the VHSL including varsity soccer, cross country, scholastic bowl, indoor, outdoor track, swim and dive, and theatre in the Dogwood District.
+Galileo has won three overall team state championships in VHSL Class 1 with scholastic bowl in 2018, boys cross country in 2021, and girls cross country in 2023.
+In addition, Galileo athletes in track have won eight relays and thirteen individual events at the state championships along with an individual state championship in girls cross country.